spacenation/swift-equatable/README.md

 ![Swift Version](https://img.shields.io/badge/Swift-5.10-DE5D43)
 [![License](https://img.shields.io/badge/License-MIT-blue)](LICENSE)

-This package automatically generates Equatable conformance for both classes and actors.
-This means that you do not need to manually implement the == operator for your classes and actors, as this package will handle it for you.
+This package automatically generates `Equatable` conformance for both classes and actors.
+This means that you do not need to manually implement the `==` operator for your classes and actors, as this package will handle it for you.

-By conforming to Equatable, instances of your classes and actors can be easily compared for equality, which is useful for many operations such as sorting, searching, and maintaining collections.
-This package ensures that the generated == operator correctly compares all relevant properties of your classes and actors, providing a robust and efficient implementation.
+By conforming to `Equatable`, instances of your classes and actors can be easily compared for equality, which is useful for many operations such as sorting, searching, and maintaining collections.
+This package ensures that the generated `==` operator correctly compares all relevant properties of your classes and actors, providing a robust and efficient implementation.

 Note: Classes must be marked as final to use this package.
-This ensures that the synthesized == operator is accurate and efficient, as it does not need to account for potential subclassing.
+This ensures that the synthesized `==` operator is accurate and efficient, as it does not need to account for potential subclassing.

 ## Usage

-Add `@Equatable` to class or actor annotations
+Add `@Equatable` annotation to class or actor

 ```swift
 import Example